 Enforcement procedure

-If you are not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS)
+If you contact us with a complaint and are not happy with our response, you can contact the Equality Advisory and Support Service (EASS)

 Technical information about this website’s accessibility

-We are committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
+We are committed to making this website accessible in accordance with accessibility regulations and guidance.
+This includes the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 and the Web Content Accessibility Guidelines (WCAG).

 Compliance status